-Upon achievement of commercial production, Adventus will receive 95% of the distributions from the Curipamba Project until its aggregate investment, including the US \$25,000,000, has been recouped minus the approximate Company carrying value of US \$19,800,000 when the Curipamba Option was signed, after which distributions will be shared on a pro-rata basis according to their respective ownership.
+Upon achievement of commercial production, Adventus will receive 95% of the distributions from the Curipamba Project until its aggregate investment, including the US \$25,000,000, minus the Company carrying value of US \$19,800,000 when the Curipamba Option was signed, has been received after which distributions will be shared on a pro-rata basis according to their respective ownership.
 In certain circumstances where project development is delayed post earn-in, Adventus' ownership position could be diluted.